Simon Mayo: Mid-mornings

 Mayo formally gave up the breakfast show in 1993, though he had been on an extended period of paternity leave when the announcement was made.
 His stand-in Mark Goodier was his replacement.

 Mayo took over the station's mid-morning slot on 25 October 1993, where he remained until February 2001.
 In addition to this, in May 1994, he presented Simon Mayo's Classic Years, where he played two hours of classic pop tunes.
 The show originally went out on a Sunday lunchtime from noon till 2pm, but in November 1994 went out from 10 am till noon on Sundays.
 This lasted until October 1995.

 In January 1997, Mayo made a brief return to the breakfast show for three weeks after Chris Evans was dismissed, but both Mayo and Radio 1 ruled out the possibilities of a permanent return to the programme.
-On his first morning as breakfast stand-in, Mayo read out an email from a man who had emigrated to New Zealand four years earlier and had arrived back in the UK that morning and was "delighted to hear you're still doing the breakfast show".
+On his first morning as breakfast stand-in, Mayo read out an email from a man who had emigrated to New Zealand four years earlier, and had arrived back in the United Kingdom that morning, and was "delighted to hear you're still doing the breakfast show".

-In 1999 Mayo broke a world record by broadcasting for 37 hours in aid of that year's Comic Relief.
+In March 1999, Mayo broke a world record by broadcasting for 37 hours in aid of that year's Comic Relief.

 Mayo remained on the mid-morning slot until he left Radio 1 in 2001, seeing breakfast show presenters Mark Goodier, Steve Wright, Chris Evans, Mark and Lard, Kevin Greening, Zoe Ball, and Sara Cox, come and go from the slot.
 He was replaced by Jo Whiley.

 His final show was on Friday 16 February 2001, and before signing off, he said: "One of the reasons I'm not going to 'do a DLT' is that I've nothing to complain about at all – though as I'll still be employed by the BBC it'd be a stupid thing to do.
 I always thought as a kid working at Radio 1 would be the most fun and the best place for any presenter to work and I still think that's true."
 His final track played on Radio 1 was "Ace of Spades" by Motörhead.